What Is a Virtual Contact Center and Its Pros and Cons?

 Improved Agent Efficiency

-Because agents work remotely anywhere, they are happier, more relaxed, and more productive on the job.
+Because agents work remotely anywhere, they are happier, more relaxed, and more productive.

 Contact centers also stagger agents based on different time zones.
 With that, they handle ticket volume variations.
 Managers do not need to coordinate multiple centers around the globe.